armstrongapps/snippets/README.md

-# snippets
-Collection of software and script snippets collected over time.
+Collection of scripts and samples accumulated over time.